dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 No single part of Bitcoin can be removed without destroying the whole.
 Without
 the [timechain](https://dergigi.com/2021/01/14/bitcoin-is-time/), there
-wouldn\'t be a decentralized way to check for double-spending.
+wouldn't be a decentralized way to check for double-spending.
 Without the block reward halving, the bitcoin supply would expand indefinitely.
-Without the difficulty adjustment, the mining algorithm wouldn\'t have cryptanalytic stability, making it trivial for miners to produce bitcoin more quickly.
+Without the difficulty adjustment, the mining algorithm wouldn't have cryptanalytic stability, making it trivial for miners to produce bitcoin more quickly.
 Many cypherpunks dreamed of digital cash.
 Satoshi took this idea further than anyone else before him, implementing a system